- Fennel seeds for baking bread as in Iraq

-Fennel is now valued and used worldwide as a spice.
-In Iraq, one knows that fennel unfolds its aroma in combination with flour and therefore is used in baking bread with nigella (black cumin).
-In Italy, it spices rosemary with the famous suckling pig Porchetta.
-As well as the famous Finocchiona, which is the Florentine salami.
-In India, fennel is used to make traditional spice blends such as curry and garam masala, which in turn refine sauces, vegetables or lamb dishes.
-In China, you mix with it as the main ingredient of the five-spice mixture for meat and poultry dishes.
+Worldwide people appreciate it and use Fennel as a spice.
+In Iraq, the people love its aroma in combination with flour.
+For this reason, they bake bread with this spice.
+Besides, it harmonizes well with nigella (black cumin).
+In Italy, they prepare the famous roasted porchetta, with it, in combination, with rosemary.
+In India, they use it in their traditional spice blends such as currypowders and garam masala.
+These, in turn, refine sauces, vegetables, or lamb dishes.
+In China, the main ingredient is the five-spice mixture for meat and poultry dishes.

-Generally speaking, fennel goes well with fish, seafood, pork, duck, cucumber and tomatoes.
+In general, one can say that fenni seeds fit very well with fish, seafood, pork, duck, cucumber, and tomatoes.